 Some integrations that are specific for the Raspberry Pi can require some further configuration outside of Home Assistant.
 All commands below are assumed to be executed with the

 pi account.
-For full documentation of these integrations refer to the components page.
+For full documentation of these integrations refer to the integrations page.

 The Bluetooth tracker will work on a Raspberry Pi 3 with the built-in Bluetooth module or with a USB Bluetooth device on any of the other Raspberry Pi’s.